hoxuki/ugv-autoNav/README.md

 ## Introduction
-"Simple?" project that uses ScaledYOLOv4 to detect objects in Gazebo
+Simple? project that uses ScaledYOLOv4 to detect objects in Gazebo

 ## Installation Instructions